Why Little Treats Are Big Business (and How Creators Can Monetize the Moment)

 After more than a decade of hustle culture, the human utility of optimization hit a ceiling.
 The hyper-optimization era didn't just end; it collapsed under the weight of a double-squeeze.
 First came the 2022 inflation peak, when prices hit a 40-year high and shattered our sense of economic safety.3 This was immediately followed by the 2024 political peak, a year that saw half the planet go to the polls amidst historic levels of policy uncertainty.4

 Overwhelmed by AI-generated noise and decision fatigue, we realized that increasing efficiency was no longer making us happier.
-Even though consumers are spending more on wellness and productivity tools than ever before, self-reported anxiety levels continue to climb.5 We’ve been doing the "wellness work," but we aren't seeing the emotional reward.
+Even though consumers are spending more on wellness trends and productivity tools than ever before, self-reported anxiety levels continue to climb.5 We’ve been doing the "wellness work," but we aren't seeing the emotional reward.

 By 2025, we stopped trying to optimize a world that felt fundamentally out of control and started seeking the immediate sanctuary of treatonomics.